Cassiopeia (1996 film)

-Cassiopeia is a 1996 Brazilian CGI animated feature film, produced and released by NDR Filmes in Brazil on April 1, 1996.
+Cassiopeia is a 1996 Brazilian animated feature film, produced and released by NDR Filmes in Brazil on April 1, 1996.

 The film is an adventure about the invasion of planet Ateneia by intruders trying to steal their energy.
 This film claims to be the first entirely computer-generated feature film.
-The earlier Toy Story has been criticized for employing clay models that were later scanned and digitized, while Cassiopeia used only software to create its visuals.
+The earlier Toy Story employed clay models that were later scanned and digitized, while Cassiopeia used only software to create its visuals.
 The film was released soon after Toy Story.

 Plot

 The planet Ateneia, located in the constellation of Cassiopeia, is attacked by space invaders who begin to drain its vital energy.
 A distress signal is sent into outer space by the local astronomer, Liza, and received by four heroes – Chip, Chop, Feel and Thot – who travel across the galaxy to the rescue.
 The heroes venture through the galaxy facing many dangers as they try to rescue Ateneia.
 Each has a specific function in their spaceship: Chop is the captain and pilot, Feel and Thot monitor space, and Chip is the gunman, working also as comic relief throughout.
-Liza is an astronomer in Ateneia’s main laboratory, working on all of the scientific details of the planet’s life.
+Liza is an astronomer in Ateneia's main laboratory, working on all of the scientific details of the planet's life.
 On the way to defeat the evil forces of Shadowseat, the foursome meet Leonardo, a scientist from an undeveloped planet who creates crazy gadgets.